JetiLab/blotIt/Readme.md

 pAKT7|     240|  0Uml Epo|  1|  pAKT| 132.56618
 |...|...| ...| ...|...|...|

-The wide table is melted into the `long` format, the columns `name` contain the column names of the columns not defined as `description` in `readWide` (i.e. the different targets) and `value` the respective values.
+The wide data table is melted into a `long` format, where the column `name` contains the different targets (i.e. the names of the columns not defined as `description` in `readWide`) and the column `value` comprises the respective values.

-Data in this long format can then be passed to `alignReplicates()` for scaling
+Data in this long format can then be passed to `alignReplicates()` for scaling.

 ### Scale data
-Scaling biological replicates to one common scale has the advantage that the values although on arbitrary scale are comparable.
-There approach here is based on optimization:
+Scaling biological replicates to one common scale has the advantage that the values, although on arbitrary scale, are comparable.
+The scaling approach implemented in blotIt is based on optimization:

 ```r
 out <- alignReplicates(